wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

    ![Create project](../assets/img/tutorials/rest-api/create-project.png){.cInlineImage-full}

-3. Enter a unique name and the description for the project.
+3. Enter a unique name and a description for the project.
 For this tutorial, let's enter the following values:

    | **Field**       | **Value**                             |
        |-----------------|---------------------------------------|